ThinkPad T series: History of IBM-branded models

+History of Lenovo-branded models

 Lenovo released the ThinkPad T60 and T60p laptops in February 2006.
 While designed and manufactured by Lenovo, the T60 and the T60p still featured the IBM logo on the machines.
 In May 2007, the T61 and T61p laptops slowly phased out IBM logos in favor of the ThinkPad logo.
 It also was the first T series model to adopt widescreen resolution as a mainstream option; the traditional 4:3 aspect ratio screens was also offered as an alternative at the time but mass industry adoption of the widescreen standard meant that it was the last ThinkPad of its kind to use the 4:3 standard.